dykyle/IPT_Finalproject/README.md

 # IPT_FinalProject

 ## Project Description
-Financial Forecasting using Python with Allowance as Datasets.
+Basic Financial Forecasting using Python with Allowance as Datasets.
 This project tracks your daily expenses, calculates your daily allowance based on weekdays, and provides a savings forecast using Streamlit.

 ## Features
     - Divide monthly allowance according to weekdays in a selected month.